Leveraging directed causal discovery to detect latent common causes: Methods

-Here, we focus on directed causal discovery algorithms, $D$, that decide the causal direction using some quantifiable notion of asymmetry, such as IGCI \cite{daniusis2012inferring} and KCDC \cite{mitrovic2018causal}, both described in Section~\ref{Previous approaches to causal discovery}.
+The presentation of our heuristic method has thus far has not formally defined the notion of an underdetermined causal relation.
+We now present this definition.
+Here we focus on directed causal discovery algorithms, $D$, that decide the causal direction using a quantifiable notion of asymmetry, such as IGCI \citep{daniusis2012inferring} and KCDC \citep{mitrovic2018causal}, described in Section~\ref{Previous approaches to causal discovery}.
 In general, such algorithms assign a real scalar to each causal direction $v_{A\rightarrow B}^D$ and $v_{B\rightarrow A}^D$, returning the causal direction with smallest $v$ value.
-Due to the pervasiveness of statistical noise, such algorithms have a decision threshold $\delta$, such that if $\vert v_{A\rightarrow B}^D - v_{B\rightarrow A}^D \vert < \delta$ the algorithm fails to detect a causal direction; see \cite{mitrovic2018causal} for further details.
+Due to the pervasiveness of statistical noise, such algorithms have a decision threshold $\delta$, such that if $\vert v_{A\rightarrow B}^D - v_{B\rightarrow A}^D \vert < \delta$ the algorithm fails to detect a causal direction.